pygame-community/PygameCommunityBot/README.md

   -h, --help                      Show this message and exit.

 Commands:
-  extdata  Show info about all/specific bot extensions with data stored.
+  extensions  Show info about all/specific bot extensions with data stored.
 ```